marisofie/TDT4250_Assignments/README.md

 ### Run Model Transformation
 This model is produced from model to text with the use of Acceleo.
 The model is transformed from the file tdt4250.assignment2.html/src/tdt4250/assignment2/html/acceleo/SampleUniversity.university.

-Steps to run the html page with the modelled instances:
+#### Steps to run the html page with the modelled instances:
 - Clone repo from master branch
 - Run the file tdt4250.assignment2.html/src/tdt4250/assignment2/html/acceleo/university2TextGenerator.mtl as an Acceleo Application with the following run configurations:
 ![Alt text](tdt4250.assignment2.html/RunConfigAcceleo.png?raw=true "Run Configurations Acceleo Application")

-- Open the file tdt4250.assignment2.html/src/tdt4250/assignment2/html/acceleo/studyprograms.University.html in your Eclipse IDE.
+- Open the file tdt4250.assignment2.html/src/tdt4250/assignment2/html/acceleo/studyprograms.University.html in your Eclipse IDE or locally in a web browser.
 This is the result of the transformed model to text.

 # Assignment 1
 ## Repo structure & content